-The Community Health Improvement Team falls within the Office of Health Equity at VUMC.
+The Community Health Equity Team falls within the Office of Health Equity at VUMC.
 As a nonprofit hospital, VUMC is required to conduct a Community Health Needs Assessment and Implementation Strategy every three years in order to remain in compliance with the 2010 Patient Protection and Affordable Care Act.
 The CHNA analyzes underlying determinants of health through comprehensive data collection, highlights local health disparities, and describes community resources to address needs prioritized by the community.
 The Implementation Strategy describes VUMC's plan - including collaborations, resources, and programs - to address the needs identifies and prioritized by the community.

 For more information on VUMC's Office of Health Equity, please visit www.vumc.org/healthequity.